Huntingdon Town F.C.: History

 The modern club was established in 1980 as Montagu Football Club.
 They were later renamed Sun Football Club, before adopting their current name when transferring from the West Anglian League to Division 2B of the Cambridgeshire League in 1996.
 They were promoted to Division 1B at the end of the 1997–98 season, and went on to win the division in 1999–2000, as well as the Hunts Junior Cup, which they retained for the next two seasons.
 In 2001–02 the club were runners-up in the Senior B Division.

 In 2003 Huntingdon moved up to Division One of the United Counties League when they moved to Jubilee Park.
 They were Division One champions in 2011–12, earning promotion to the Premier Division.
 In 2013–14 the club were Premier Division runners-up and won the League Cup.
 However, they finished bottom of the Premier Division in 2015–16 but were reprieved from relegation as two clubs left the league.
 However, after finishing bottom again the following season, the club were relegated to Division One.
 At the end of the 2020–21 season they were transferred to Division One North of the Eastern Counties League.
+After the 2022–23 season the club were moved to Division One of the Spartan South Midlands League.